-Fire Standard Compliant Cigarettes, or FSC, are designed to reduce the amount of time that a cigarette continues to burn when it's not actively being smoked.
+Fire Standard Compliant Cigarettes, or FSCs, are designed to reduce the amount of time that a cigarette continues to burn when it's not actively being smoked.
 By reducing the amount of time the cigarette continues to burn, it is less likely to ignite furniture or bedding materials.
 The predominant method that cigarette companies use to produce Fire Standard Compliant Cigarettes is to wrap cigarettes with two or three thin bands of paper that is less porous than the outer paper tube.
 These bands act as 'speed bumps' slowing down the burning of the cigarette, thus causing it to self-extinguish.

 Fire Standard Compliant Cigarettes in Arizona

 Effective August 1, 2009, all cigarettes, as defined in ARS 41-2070.2, sold in the state of Arizona must comply with the Office of the State Fire Marshal's Fire Safe Cigarette Standards.
 These standards are defined in ARS 41-270 - 41.2170.8.
 Any manufacturer who intends for its cigarettes to be sold must have its cigarettes listed as compliant in the Office of the State Fire Marshal's Directory of Fire Standards Compliant Cigarettes.